How to Sell Your House With a Realtor [10 Key Steps]

 Private showings

-You have options when receiving an offer from a potential homebuyer.
+You have options when receiving an offer from a homebuyer: accept, decline, or counteroffer.

 And they should vet the offer (and the buyer) before discussing the details with you.